Saalimkhan7/FitDev-Full-Stack/README.md

 This project highlights my full-stack development skills, where I have built a fully responsive website using a variety of modern technologies.
 The website features a BMI calculator, cool animations for an enhanced user experience, and a contact form for customer support.
 When users submit their inquiries, the messages are sent directly to my Gmail account.

 Live Demo of the Project displaying the website's responsive design (Video might be displayed in low quality.
-Check for Snapshots below the video).
+Check for Snapshots below the video ).

 https://github.com/user-attachments/assets/bb86b2a3-96a1-4f08-a2f9-bb73360e647a

 Here are some snapshots from the project!
+(Note: only 4 snaps from the project are displayed which contains Backend Functionality)

 ![Screenshot 2024-09-29 051147](https://github.com/user-attachments/assets/1e37fa12-522c-4204-beba-b95acf88831b)
 ![Screenshot 2024-09-29 104734](https://github.com/user-attachments/assets/f9a4e594-e4cf-4014-b602-917935654ff3)